 Think about caregiving as ‘care-partnering’.
 Work together to name challenges and problem-solve them together.

-Encourage the patient to do what he or she can without help, so you both maintain as much independence and self-identity as possible.
-Don’t forget to spend time together doing things you enjoy that are not medical in nature.
+Encourage the patient to do what he or she can without help, so that you both maintain as much independence and self-identity as possible.

 Caregiver's Emotional Well-Being

 Don’t ignore your feelings.
 If you don’t deal with them, they will deal with you.
-Find a person with whom you can honestly express your feelings and discuss your worries.
-This could be:

-- a trusted family member, friend or religious counselor
+- a trusted family member, friend, or religious counselor

 - a mental health professional (find one in BMT InfoNet's Directory of Mental Health Providers)

-Give yourself the credit you’re due.
-You are a vital member of the healthcare team working to help your loved one recover.
-Acknowledge the hard work you are doing and take pride in mastering the many tasks that you once may have thought you’d be unable to do.
+- Take pride in mastering the many tasks that you once may have thought you’d be unable to do.

 Sometimes, despite your best efforts, problems like an infection may occur, or things don’t go as planned.
 It can be easy to question yourself and wonder if something you did caused the problem.